 Free-enterprise Economy

 This economic system is also known as the unplanned economy where independent entrepreneurs are allowed to take major decisions pertaining to the economy.
-In this type of economy, there is no central authority which could coordinate, guide as well as direct the economic activities.
+In this type of economy, there is no central authority which could coordinate, guide as well as direct economic activities.
 There is a complete economic democracy in a free-enterprise economy.
 An entrepreneur can take their business to the next level and turn it into a profitable one.
 Talking about the prevalent economic freedom in this type of economy, there is no control or restraints.
 The United States of America, as well as Singapore, are the best example of countries that follow the free-enterprise economy model.

 Planned Economy